STANDARDS OF ACADEMIC PROGRESS

 Students Using VA &/or National Guard (CAP) Educational Benefits

 Academic progress will be measured at the end of each evaluation period.
-Failure by a student to maintain a cumulative Grade Point Average (GPA) of at least 2.0 for any evaluation period will result in that student being placed on probation.
-Failure by the student to attain a cumulative GPA of at least a 2.0 during the probation period will result in academic suspension (termination of veteran’s benefits) for one term.
-The interruption will be reported to the Veterans Administration within 30 calendar days of the change in status using VA Form 22-1999b.
+Failure by a student to maintain a cumulative Grade Point Average (GPA) of at least 2.0 and/or have a less than 67% pass rate for any evaluation period will result with the student being placed on academic probation (warning) for the next enrolled term per Federal and CCTC Standards of Academic Progress.

 Mitigating Circumstances: Mitigating circumstances are those which directly hinder pursuit of a course and which are judged to be beyond the student’s control.

 Pass rate is computed based on attempted hours and hours receiving a passing grade.
 Receiving a W, I, WA or an F for a class is considered a grade and used in computing a student’s pass rate.

 Should you appeal your VA or CAP academic dismissal, you may have to contact the financial aid and the academic departments to appeal your academic status as well.
 Appeal requests for reinstatement of VA or CAP educational benefits after suspension and/or dismissal term(s) will be considered by the CCTC Veteran’s Affairs Representative and/or Director of Financial Aid.
 Probation/warning and suspension are not eligible to be appealed.